planetlabs/planet-client-python/docs/guide.md

 Once the authentication information is obtained, the most convenient way of managing it for local use is to write it to a secret file using `Auth.write()`.
+It can also be accessed, e.g. to store in an environment variable, as `Auth.value`.

 For example, to obtain and store authentication information: